maestro-server/webdocs/docs/developer/architecture/server_app.rst

 **Installation with node**

-    - Nodejs 6 or 7
+    - Nodejs 8 or above
     - Npm
     - MongoDB
     - Gcc + python (bcrypt package, if need be compilate)